Wendy002/CDV01_Career_Goals_Reflection_NOXNGC450_WFO2401_GroupA_Noxolo_Ngcobo_CDV01/README.md

     Potential obstacles or challenges in reaching my goals.

     - Huge competition in the job market
-    - Work experience
+    - Lack of work experience

     Strategies to overcome these challenges.

     - Create a portfolio that only has projects that clients or companies can relate to.
-    - Do freelancing gigs/ offer my services for free to some companies
+    - Do freelancing gigs/ offer my services for free to some companies to gain experience

 2. **Opportunities for Growth**:

    - Attend community fridays at codespace to connect and learn from experts in the field
    - watch youtube videos on portfolio reviews to gain insights on what great portfolios look like.
    - Attend tech events online or that are near my area to connect with potential employers and peers
-   - DM recruiters and share myt work with them and hope to score an interview.
+   - DM recruiters and share my work with them and hope to score an interview.